sebastian-medinaOch/ms-price-reader/README.md

 * **Postman:**
     * You can access the Postman collection by opening the folder that is in the root of this project called __collection__:
       * ![img.png](images/collection.png)
+      * You import the collection into postman and you can use it.
     * Inside the collection you will have the 5 selected test cases to test from the tool
       * ![img.png](images/postmanTest.png)